-The first choice had an .org domain while the other had a .com domain.
-An overwhelming majority (90 percent people) believed that the .org extension meant that the company was a registered non-profit.
+The first choice had an .org domain, while the other had a .com domain.
+An overwhelming majority (90 percent of respondents) believed that the .org extension meant that the company was a registered non-profit.

 This observation will also apply for businesses that want to target a localized website, irrespective of their affiliation to a non-profit organization.

 There are fewer .com websites available to register with meaningful names.
 This is why registering with the .ca extension is a smart way to capture domain-specific niches.

 Alternatives like the .ca domain allow business owners to create a powerful presence online while establishing a less restrictive experience for their staff members.